coloradobonez/Learning-GitHub/README.md

   - Subpoint
     - subpoint

-Break things down chronologically:
+Break things down chronologically or step by step:
+1. Step One
     1. First
-    1. Subpoint
         1. subpoint
-2. Second
+2. Step Two
-    1. Subpoint
+    1. First
         1. subpoint
-3. Third
+3. Step Three
-    1. Subpoint
+    1. First
         1. subpoint

 Readability is cooler with a line break!